 If they see evidence that you are one of those asthma patients who is proactively managing their condition, then your chances of being approved increase dramatically versus someone who is not being preventative.

-Before being approved for a traditional term or whole life insurance policy, you should expect to be asked a series of medical questions about your Asthma so that the life insurance underwriter can gain a better understanding about what “causes” you to suffer from Asthma and how “serious” your condition may be.
+This is why before being approved for a traditional term or whole life insurance policy, you should expect to be asked a series of medical questions about your Asthma so that the life insurance underwriter can gain a better understanding about what “causes” you to suffer from Asthma and how “serious” your condition may be.

 Asthma is a pre-existing medical condition which is defined by the narrowing and/or swelling of one’s airways combined with the production of extra mucus which can be caused due to a variety of different factors which are typically used to define the “type” of Asthma one may suffer from including: